-PoM must submit its Tariff Rebalancing Application by the end of December 2020.
+As required by the Pricing Order, PoM has submitted this Tariff Rebalancing Application to the ESC by the end of December 2020.
 The ESC will then commence its review of the application for compliance with the Pricing Order, and either accept or reject it.
 If approved, the rebalanced tariffs will apply from 1 July 2021 and be included in the 2021-22 tariff compliance statement.